Project Green

 Do your students understand the process water goes through, from a drop of rain to the glass of water you hold in your hands?
 Wingecarribee Water Treatment Plant services 90% of the Wingecarribee Shire’s water supply and our tours explain the treatment process starting at the raw water source, through the stages of treatment and what happens when it leaves the plant and enters the water supply network to your household tap.

 Please note, the Water Treatment Plant is a functioning site, because of this, safety requirements exist, tours are open only to high school ages and above.
-Tour dates are limited, please complete this form to enquire and send across to our Water Services Team at: watersewer.requests@wsc.nsw.gov.au.
+Tour dates are limited, please email your request to our Water Services Team at: watersewer.requests@wsc.nsw.gov.au.